feniljain/knowledge-base/programming-languages/rust/README.md

 - Zero-Copy Deseralizations in rust: https://manishearth.github.io/blog/2022/08/03/zero-copy-1-not-a-yoking-matter/
 -  More Enum Types: https://blog.yoshuawuyts.com/more-enum-types/
 - Pattern Matching and Backwards Compatibility: https://seanmonstar.com/post/693574545047683072/pattern-matching-and-backwards-compatibility
+- You Can't Do That: Abstracting over Ownership in Rust with Higher-Rank Type Bounds.
+Or Can You?: https://lucumr.pocoo.org/2022/9/11/abstracting-over-ownership/
+- Awesome writeup on understanding Cow in rust: https://dev.to/kgrech/6-things-you-can-do-with-the-cow-in-rust-4l55

 ### Others: